dev-wonderflow/devops-kata/README.md

 5. Create a CI/CD pipeline using Gitlab, Github or any other similar tool for automating deployments.

-**IMPORTANT:** Provide a README for all step with instructions on how to build tun and test the environment.
+**IMPORTANT:** Provide a README for all step with instructions on how to build tune and test the environment.

 **CODE SUBMISSION:** Add the code to your own Github account and send us the link.